Qbus-Koen/QbusMqtt-installer/README.md

 # QbusMqtt-installer

 This script will install everything as descibed on https://github.com/QbusKoen/qbusMqtt It uses the arm version of the Qbus Mqtt Gateway.
-If you're installing on another Linux platform change lines 85, 89, 90 and 91 with the correct versions.
+If you're installing on another Linux platform change lines 71 & 79 with the correct versions.

 ## Install
 To run this script on your device, first make sure you've got git installed: